Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Chrysler (North Plant) at its Fenton facility, reporting 1,816 affected workers.
+The largest notice was filed by Chrysler (North Plant) at its Fenton facility, reporting 1,816 affected workers.
 Chrysler St. Louis South Assembly Plant followed with 1,400 workers.

 Trend & Outlook